junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean presses his lips onto Castiel's, drinking in every last bitter sweet flavor in him.
 Cas returns the kiss as he does.

+Dean closes his eyes, "Don't ever do that again."

+Cas pauses, "The kissing?"

+Dean chuckles, "No, jackass, the dying."

+He pulls the angel back into his hold and doesn't let go.

 <br>

-They stay until the King of Hell finally can't take it any longer and declare the "public museum of the Cage" is officially closed at this moment.
+They stay until the King of Hell finally can't take it any longer and declare the "public museum of the Cage" is officially closed at this time of the year.

 They arrive home with Sam's soul in a suitcase and their half-brother in the back seat.

 No one die today.
-No world-ending event scheduled in the next month.
+No world-ending event scheduled for the next week.
+Everyone safe and sound with all monsters gone.

+Talking about a big win.

-Dean walks into Bobby's house giving the old man a tight hug, and tells him, this is the best day of his life.
+Dean walks into Bobby's house giving the old man a tight hug.
+He gives Sam one too, after Cas puts his soul back.

+Bobby asks how's the trip.

+Dean says, with a wide grin, "Wouldn't recommend for honeymoon spots, not Heaven, not Hell, certainly not Purgatory.
+And we might have missed a few steps before that."

+He winks at Cas, "We're working on that."

 <br>